 However, at no point do I try to make the puppy do what I want.
 I do try to gauge the challenge of the task so that it is not unreasonable for the pup's current ability - I don't want him to fail over and over.
 But I do want him challenged; that is a very important point.
-If the pup jumps for the bowl, I want him to notice cause and effect without additional input from me.
-I want him to figure out how to be successful - how to make me lower it.
+If the pup jumps for the bowl, I want him to figure out how to be successful - how to make me lower it.
 I want him to understand that he controls his reinforcement with his behavior.

 Similarly, I might want to teach a puppy "I want you to pause before I open the crate door."
 Again, I want to set him up so that he controls his reinforcement.
 I might start by not touching the door if paws are hammering on it.
 Then I progress to opening the door a tiny bit.
 Breaking the plane with his nose makes the door (gently) close.
 Again, the pup's behavior controls the outcome.
 Ultimately, I want him to hold back until I release him.
-But the outcome is only a byproduct of my ultimate goal: for him to learn that behaviors have criteria that, when followed, lead to rewards.
+But the outcome is only a by-product of my ultimate goal: for him to learn that behaviors have criteria that, when followed, lead to rewards.